vmswift/Assembly/8088 TASM/Readme.md

 # 16bit TASM Code
-16bit compatible code assembled in TASM.
+16bit DOS compatible code assembled in TASM.

 All code is written using GUI Turbo Assembler x64 Version 3.0.1